 As to the second issue he accepted the employer’s argument that evidence as to the cost of such a headset was “limited” but ruled “it is common knowledge in the current age that such commonplace electronic communication items are inexpensive”.

-Daina had brought the need for the equipment to her manager’s attention her request was turned down despite knowledge of the circumstances giving rise to the risk of such injury from moving quickly around the office ‘on reasonably frequent basis’.
+Daina had brought the need for the equipment to her manager’s attention and her request was turned down despite knowledge of the circumstances giving rise to the risk of such injury from moving quickly around the office ‘on a reasonably frequent basis.

 “A reasonable person in the defendant’s position would have taken the precaution of providing a headset to enable her to answer the phone while away from her usual desk at reception.
 The burden on the employer of taking the precaution identified was minimal”.